Download eBooks & Wiring Diagrams (FREE)

 Almost there!
 Hiking to Acatenango basecamp

-By 4:15pm, those that wanted to hike over to Fuego Volcano had to depart now so that we could arrive by sunset.
+By 4:15 pm, those who wanted to hike over to Fuego Volcano had to depart now so that we could arrive by sunset.
 It was an additional 200Q (~$26 US) per person and an arduously steep hike, but absolutely worth the effort.

 Sunset at Fuego volcano